Devdharpatil/canvas-medium/README.md

 ### Android Setup

 1. Open the android directory in Android Studio
-2. Update the API base URL in `android/app/src/main/java/com/canvamedium/api/ApiClient.java` if needed
+2. Update the API base URL in `android/app/src/main/java/com/canvamedium/api/ApiClient.java` if needed (default is `http://10.0.2.2:8080/` for emulator access)
 3. Build and run the application on an emulator or physical device

 ## Development Resources